olegabu/fabric-starter/test/testsuite.md

 ./scenarios/01-fabric-starter-acceptance-test/create-test-network.sh org1 org2
 ```

-* Now proceed with the test scenarios.
-Description of each scenario is stored in 'scenario.md' file in scenario's directory.
+* Now proceed with test scenarios.
+Description of each scenario is stored in 'scenario.md' file in each scenario's directory.

-The typical way to run the testing scenario is the following, providing interface type and org's names:
+The typical way to run the testing scenario is the following (you should provide interface type and org's names):

 ```bash